 St John’s College, which incorporates Cranmer Hall, has very kindly offered to host a Celebration Event following the graduation ceremonies at Durham Cathedral.
 St John’s College, Durham University, is a 5-minute walk from the Cathedral where the ceremonies will be held.

-The event will allow students to meet with representatives from the Common Awards Team and the National Ministry Team, whilst also celebrating the graduating students from all TEIs.
+The event will allow students to meet with representatives from the Common Awards Team and the Ministry Development Team, whilst also celebrating the graduating students from all TEIs.

 There will be drinks and canapés for students and staff.
 Students and staff can register their attendance via the registration process.

-Parchments and transcripts for students not eligible for Congregation (Graduation) following the 2nd September Overarching Board of Examiners have been produced and will be circulated to TEIs in the next few weeks.
+Parchments and transcripts for students not eligible for Congregation (Graduation) following the 1st September Overarching Board of Examiners will be circulated to TEIs by the end of October.
 We will contact you to let you know when these have been circulated.
 Please contact the Team urgently if you need to advise us of an alternative address to send these to.
-Those eligible for Congregation (Graduation) will receive their award documentation ~8 weeks after the ceremony.
+Those eligible for Congregation (Graduation) will receive their award documentation ~8 weeks after the January ceremony.

-The next Overarching Board of Examiners is due to be held on 6th December 2021.
-Please note that this is a change from the original date communicated.
+The next Overarching Board of Examiners is due to be held on 1st December 2022.

-Please note that the Team will be working to extremely tight timescales for this Board.
-Eight TEIs are holding their Board in the week beginning 1st November, and we are expecting a much larger number of students at this Board than usual owing to Covid-related extensions.
-We will also have reduced staffing capacity during this time.
-This means the team will have only ~3 weeks to process these Exam Boards.
+Please note that the Team will be working to tight timescales for this Board.
 We therefore wish to remind TEIs that it is absolutely paramount that TEIs submit completing student modules marks 48 hours after they have been considered at their TEI Board of Examiners.
 Please do send these earlier if you are to do so.